bircibrain/computingguide/docs/containers/containers.md

 ---

 # Containers
+A *container* is like your own computer within

 https://www.sylabs.io/docs/

 ## Pulling Singularity containers

-Singularity can run containers hosted
+Singularity can run containers hosted on

 ```shell
 module load singularity